eagle-io/docs/source/topics/workspaces_menu/index.rst

 Move
 ----
-Move a Node (including all Nodes it contains) within a Workspace or even between Workspaces.
+Move a Node (including all Nodes it contains) within a Workspace or between Workspaces.

 *Click and Drag* a Node in the Workspaces Menu.
 Drag the Selected Node to the destination Node and release the mouse button when you see the destination node highlighted.
-Nodes will automatically expand when hovered over.
+Nodes will automatically expand when hovered.

 .. image:: workspaces_menu_move.png
 	:scale: 50 %